-The yin and yang in my logo is there for a reason.
-It's about finding the middle way.
-Working "IN" as much as working "OUT".
+The Yin and Yang in my logo is there for a reason; It's about finding the middle way, working "IN" as much as working "OUT".

-Sometimes you'll be up and sometimes down, but if you listen to your bodies and pay attention to the guidance all around you, you can find your way back to the middle and ride the waves of success in every part of your life.
+Sometimes you'll be up on the crest of the wave and sometimes down in the trough, but if you listen to what your body tells you and pay attention to the guidance all around you, you can find your way back to the middle and ride the waves of success in every part of your life.

 Thank you for helping me live my purpose.
-Nothing gives me more joy and happiness than when I see your joy and success in overcoming your limiting beliefs about what is possible for you.
+Nothing gives me more joy and happiness than when I see your joy and success in overcoming your limiting beliefs about what is truly possible for you.